 While the benefits of iTunes U are many, there is less instructor control.
 Files to be made public on the iTunes U site need to be approved and uploaded through the respective department.
 Contact your department for details.
 Files must be in Mp3, Mp4 or pdf.

-The Streaming Media Server will be decommissioned as of July 1, 2014 for uploading new video content.
+The Streaming Media Server will be decommissioned as of July 1, 2014 for uploading any new video content.
+We are considering alternative online video publishing systems.
 All the current content will still be available for viewing.
 You can still login to manage and view your current content.

 Blackboard Video Everywhere